-- Create a well in the middle of your dry ingredients bowl.
-Pour the wet ingredients into the dry ingredients.
+- Create a well in the middle of your dry ingredients.
+Add the wet ingredients (coconut milk, vegan yogurt, lemon juice, coconut oil, lemon zest, and vanilla extract) into the dry ingredients.
 Gently fold together until the wet is incorporated into the dry.

-- Bake for 1 hour and 5 minutes.
+- Bake for 60-75 minutes, tenting the bread after 45 minutes to prevent it from browning too much on top.
 You know the loaf is finished baking when a knife comes cleanly out of the loaf.

-- Allow the lemon loaf to cool in the baking pan for 10 minutes before removing it.
-Allow it to cool completely on a baking rack.
+- Allow the lemon loaf to cool in the baking pan for 10 minutes before transferring it to cool completely on a baking rack.

 - I have not tried freezing this loaf.